unhappyfolk/blog/content/en/post/heard-you-the-sound.md

 cover = "img/the-sign.png"
 CoverCaption = "Show me the Sign — Yousof Khalid" images = ['img/the-sign.png']
+interpretation = """
+The poem dramatises the futile cycle of human demands for proof and subsequent rejection of divine signs.
+The opening destruction and resurrection represent God's demonstrations of power—concrete miracles that should compel belief but are instantly dismissed as "trickery."

+The italic sections form humanity's escalating demands: historical references (Joshua's sun, the moon-splitting) establish a pattern of miraculous interventions that were never enough. "*Show me a sign!*" captures the entitled tone—humanity commanding God rather than supplicating.
+The repetition ("*A thousand miracles more*", "*Another, O Lord, to see!*") emphasises insatiability.

+"*It's but foul magic!*" reveals the perpetual goalpost-shifting: when signs are given, they're rationalised away.
+The rhetorical question "Who brings back the bones" acknowledges God's resurrectory power whilst simultaneously dismissing it—humanity asking questions to which they refuse answers.

+The final stanza presents divine resignation: even with unmistakable sensory proof, "You wouldn't believe still."
+The poem suggests faith's absence isn't an evidence problem but a dispositional one—humanity is "blinded" by choice, rendering the entire cycle of demand and demonstration tragically pointless.
+God can provide infinite signs to those predetermined to reject them all."""
 +++

 The mighty rock was afloat; a mountain, a pillar of earth was swung above its vast shadows.
 The crushing cloud was dropped.
 And every thing beneath was no more.